62 year-old Sudhir Karnik was admitted to a leading hospital in Delhi early this year. He had suffered a heart attack.

 Within minutes, the ventilators were removed and the patient died.
 Instantly!

 (Actually, Mr Karnik had died on the operation table itself.
 He was just kept on the ventilators as the hospital wanted to make as much money as possible.
 It may have been their usual ploy.
 Maybe they had sensed that the family had plenty of money.
 And by the way, this is a true story.
-I have changed name to protect identity).
+I have only changed the name to protect identity).

 Stop for a moment, and replace Mr. Karnik with Air India.
 Likewise, replace the leading hospital with Government of India.
 The family here is ‘we’ – you, me and all other taxpayers, who are paying for recovery of an airline long dead, but kept alive through ventilators.